deshana-compling/JobSifter/README.md

 **“Is this job worth my time applying to?”**

-This became the motivation behind JobSifter — an assistant designed to look beyond simple keyword matches and provide a practical, evidence-based assessment of whether applying for a role is worth considering.
+This became the motivation behind JobSifter, an assistant designed to look beyond simple keyword matches and provide a practical, evidence-based assessment of whether applying for a role is worth considering.